lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 To use Sasl authentication to autologin to an account no matter which nickname you want to use :menuselection:`File --> Networks --> Configure networks` to bring up a network configuration dialog.
 Click on the autoidentify tab and press the checkbox for :guilabel:`Use SASL Authentication`.
 Enter your username on the IRC network in the :guilabel:`Account` text field.
 Input your password into the :guilabel:`Password` field so that you know how to auto identify.
 You can also autoidentify without  using sasl by clicking the Top checkbox.
 Nickserv is a sensible default for what the services is but it may be different on different servers and put your password in where you autoidentify.

+If you want to have settings for automatic reconnecting :menuselection:`File --> Network --> Configure network` and select the Connection tab.
+The checkbox for auto reconnect will automatically rejoin chats if you get disconnected.
+The wait filed shows how long to between the retries between each try.
+The checkbox for rejoin all channels after reconnecting lets you rejoin all of your channels without having to manual rejoin each.
+The number of retries is how many times to retry to connect before stopping.
+To have an unlimited number of retries click the unlimited number of checkboxes.

 .. image:: quassel_irc.png